legol18/Tester/README.md

 You can play around with all the codes and procedures as you like.

-To generate the diversity vs variability plot from the paper, you need the following routines in the same folder, namely: latest.f90 random.f90 plotting.gpl execute.sh (Primary execution file.
-Please enable appropriate permissions using chmod before executing)
+To generate the diversity vs variability plot from the paper, you need the following routines in the same folder, namely:

+(a) latest.f90,

+(b) random.f90,

+(c) plotting.gpl (gnuplot file, needs gnuplot installed to work),

+(d) exec.sh (Primary execution file.
+Please enable appropriate permissions using chmod before executing).

 Please report issues, Thanks.